Ethical and Scientific Aspects Concerning Animal Welfare and Falconry

 As we have seen, there are no particular animal welfare problems with falconry.
 Furthermore we can see some significant benefits resulting from it:

-b.
-The tame hawk with undisturbed behaviour is a great chance for science.
-Most of the knowledge we have about the behaviour of hawks, especially of the reproductive behaviour, comes from trained birds.
+- The tame hawk with undisturbed behavior is a great chance for science.
+Most of the knowledge we have about the behavior of hawks, especially of the reproductive behavior, comes from trained birds.

 There is a long list of benefits from falconry.

-For the falconers hawking is a source of fulfilment, challenge and delight.
+- For the falconers hawking is a source of fulfillment, challenge and delight.

 Is there any obstacle?